WSB-research/Wall-Street-Bets-Master-Doc/README.md

 4. Navigate back to the home page of the repository
 5. You should see the option to create a New Pull Request.
 Click that, and submit a Pull Request from your new branch into master.
 6. Your changes will be approved and merged in shortly.

+## First steps
+1. Register in https://git.wsbresearchllc.com/ and dm Chuckles to invite you to the group
+2. Register in https://tasks.wsbresearchllc.com/ and dm FA lead what is going on there

+## Current tasks for developers
+1) Pulls all the NPORTs on the SEC website (currently completed) and will visualize it for the end user by sector, financials, etc (this portion not completed and is currently handled by utopian).
+2) Pull 10ks and 10qs, do the same visualization thing + financials ranked via our own and the users parameters.
+Sort of like a very extensive screener.
+We hope to add machine learning here to go through sector by sector, category by category & see if it could detect anomalies relative to other companies (not complete yet)
+3) An option screener that with the help of math & hopefully ML/historical data will detect statistical anamolies, mispriced options and significantly deviant purchases on the fly. (work in progress).